Contrary to popular belief, a business continuity plan is not a single document but an aggregate of assessments, processes, and checklists.

 As a BC consultant, I can tell you that while the Iowa situation was unusually public and embarrassing, it was not that unusual in and of itself.

 Failures of that type are more common than you might think, it’s just that most of the time they happen out of the public eye.

 Even so, the Iowa incident is a good reminder of the importance of business continuity and crisis management planning, testing, and validation.

-As a memorial to the 2020 Democratic Iowa caucuses (may they rest in peace), below is a list of 20 steps your organization can take to develop a sound business continuity plan.
+Below is a list of 20 steps your organization can take to develop a sound business continuity plan.